heroku/kafka-packaging-scripts/README.md

 ### Make sure you read the WARNING above before proceeding with these steps!
 ###

-# Deployment preparation consists of three important tasks.
+# Deployment preparation consists of three important tasks:
+#
-# First, we prepare the staging S3 buckets for packages and maven artifacts.
+# 1. We prepare the staging S3 buckets for packages and maven artifacts.
-# Also, we download any "historical" deb/rpm packages from previous x.y.* releases from S3 and
+# 2. We download any "historical" deb/rpm packages from previous x.y.* releases from S3 and
 #    store them under the local output directory.
+This is required because, for example,
+#    the S3 bucket for CP 1.0.3 should contain all packages for the 1.0.* release line,
+#    i.e. 1.0.0, 1.0.1, 1.0.2, 1.0.3.
-# Lastly, we create a timestamped backup of our production S3 bucket for maven artifacts.
+# 3. We create a timestamped backup of our production S3 bucket for maven artifacts.
+#
 $ ./deployment_preparation.sh

 # Deploy packages (deb, rpm, tar.gz, zip)